metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 ## 5. Define Role Permissions

-There are three options: standard permissions, minimal monitoring permissions, and minimal billing permissions.
-Minimal permission policies must be created _before_ selecting them during the IAM Role creation.
+There are three options available for this role: standard permissions, minimal monitoring permissions, and minimal billing permissions.
+A Minimal permission policy must be created _before_ being assigned to an IAM Role.

+{{% notice tip %}}
 Virtana recommends opening a second browser tab to follow this section when creating minimal read-only policies.
+Once the policy is created, use the original tab to resume setup of the IAM role.

+{{% /notice %}}

 ### Standard Permissions